agusrichard/fashion-shop-microservices/README.md

-# Python Microservices with RabbitMQ
+# E-Commerce Website for Fashion Built with Microservice Architecture
-Python Microservices Backend with RabbitMQ
+E-Commerce Website for Fashion Built with Microservice Architecture